by David Jones, Family Law Attorney and Partner, GSJones Law Group, P.S.

 Note for parents that don’t celebrate Christmas

 The specific examples in this guide focus on families that celebrate Christmas.
-All families will find that the general guidelines outlined above will be helpful.
+All families will find the general guidelines outlined above helpful.
 Families with more than one faith tradition may find it more difficult to iron out the difficulties on the fly.
-It is especially important in multi faith environments to work out details in advance.
+It is especially important in multi-faith environments to work out details in advance.

 Shield children from details of the divorce and negotiations over custody